-(4) The employee shall assist the University in obtaining releases from persons appearing in, or giving financial or creative support to, the development or use of these Works in which the University asserts an interest, including Instructional Technology Materials as defined in Section 18.2(c).
-The employee shall certify that such development or use does not infringe upon any existing copyright or other legal right.

-(5) The employee and the University shall not commit any act that would tend to defeat the University's or employee's interest in the Work, such as making a public disclosure prior to the University obtaining intellectual property protection, and shall take any necessary steps to protect such interests.

-(e) Outside Activity.
-An employee may, in accordance with Article 19, Conflict of Interest or Commitment and Outside Activity, engage in outside activity, including employment pursuant to a consulting agreement.
+- (4) The employee shall assist the University in obtaining releases from persons appearing in, or giving financial or creative support to, the development or use of these Works in which the University asserts an interest, including Instructional Technology Materials as defined in Section 18.2(c).
+The employee shall certify that such development or use does not infringe upon any existing copyright or other legal right. - (5) The employee and the University shall not commit any act that would tend to defeat the University's or employee's interest in the Work, such as making a public disclosure prior to the University obtaining intellectual property protection protection, and shall take any necessary steps to protect such interests. - (ef) Outside Activity.
+An employee may, in accordance with the Article 19, Conflict of Interest or Commitment and Outside Activity Article, engage in outside activity, including employment pursuant to a consulting agreement.
+An employee who proposes to engage in such outside activity shall furnish a copy of Article 18 and the University's Copyrights and Works Regulation to the outside employer prior to the time a consulting or other agreement is signed or, if there is no written agreement, before the employment at the outside employer begins.
+However, any requirement that an employee waive potential University rights to any Work that arises during the course of such outside activity must be approved by the University's representative prior to the start of such activity.